bharatsonwane/team-orbit/frontend/docs/README.md

 # Documentation Index

-Welcome to the Lokvani Frontend documentation.
+Welcome to the TeamOrbit Frontend documentation.
 This directory contains comprehensive guides for development, deployment, and maintenance.

 ## 📁 Documentation Structure